jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 lv_obj_center(img);
 ```

-- References an external image descriptor (Battery_Resized) that was converted using the LVGL image converter.
-- Creates an LVGL image widget on the active screen.
-- Sets the image source to the Battery_Resized asset.
-- Centers the image on the display, replacing the label.

-Building and flashing the board should show the battery icon on the display after 5 seconds
+Building and flashing the board should show the battery icon.

 ![Battery On Display](./images/Battery_On_Display.png)